BalazsSzekeres/docfx-template/README.md

 4. Use `docfx serve docfx_project/_site` or `docfx --serve` to host the site locally.
 5.

-# How to add code to the docfx.json
+# How to add code to the docfx.json for documentation generation
 1. First add the code, preferably as a sub-module to the src folder.
 2. Then in the `metadata` object add the following object:
 ```